What Is A Good PSAT Score For 10th Grade Students?

 - Write about your experiences.
 Daily writing is one way to improve.
 Be careful, however.
 Practice makes permanent, not perfect.
 If you reinforce a bad habit daily, it will be very challenging to change.
 As you write, continue to edit and improve your work.
 Periodically show this work to someone who will be able to edit for content and grammar.
 It can be difficult to ask people to read your writing, but this is a necessary step in order to improve.

-- Don’t practice on test materials!
+- Don’t over practice on test materials!
 Too often students will work on sample practice tests and get frustrated that they did not improve.
 Those practice tests are measuring fundamental skills, so why not practice and master the fundamentals.

 - Know the fundamentals.
 Nearly 40% of the test is based on elementary and algebra I skills.
 If there are any weaknesses in these areas, the PSAT, SAT, and ACT will exploit them.